Can you list all the cities in Ireland? It may prove harder than you think.

 Budget: The Hendrick

 This fantastic Smithfield Hotel is the perfect place to stay in Dublin if you’re travelling on a budget.
-Dublin is a notoriously expensive city, but The Hendrick offers a comfortable stay for an affordable price just 15 minutes outside of the city centre.
+Dublin is a notoriously expensive city, as the capital of Ireland, which is so expensive, but The Hendrick offers a comfortable stay for an affordable price just 15 minutes outside of the city centre.
 Boutique rooms and an onsite bar are some of the best bits of this stylish hotel.